-- Once flower heads open to yellow flowers the buds will be past their prime and can become bitter flavored and mealy—though edible.
+- Once flowering heads open to yellow flowers the buds will be past their prime and can become bitter-flavored and mealy—though edible.

 - Harvest shoots with a sharp knife.
 Cut stems at an angle so that moisture does not collect on stems allowing fungal diseases to grow.

 - Check the plant every 2 or 3 days for harvestable buds.